 As a young attorney who began practicing family law years ago, I will be honest when I say that I was shocked to see how many people in our community get married and then decide one day to stop living with their spouse and make no effort to reconcile the marriage or get divorced.
-Folks would come into our office for a free-of-charge consultation and would talk to me about living separately from their spouse for a few years or even longer.
-At first, this seemed bizarre and in many ways, it still does to me.
+Folks would come into our office for a free-of-charge consultation and talk to me about living separately from their spouse for a few years or even longer.
+At first, this seemed bizarre, and in many ways, it still does to me.

 I will take this moment to tell you that there is no divorce like this in Texas.
 The reality is that unless you file an original divorce petition and follow the legal steps of getting a divorce in Texas but you are not divorced under Texas law.
 Again, there are many ways to go through a divorce in different ways to assert that a divorce is necessary before the court.
 We have spent the better part of today's blog post discussing how abandonment is one of those grounds for divorce that could be specified in your original petition.
-You must, however, make use of a fault ground or make use of no-fault divorce to get divorced.
+You must, however, make use of a fault ground or make use of a no-fault divorce to get divorced.

 An example of why you should be diligent about seeking a divorce no matter what the circumstances are with an estranged spouse would be that potentially your spouse could incur legal obligations that you become responsible for if you get divorced.
-For instance, your spouse could end up incurring debt on a business or on a personal level that becomes a part of the community estate given but you all are still married.
+For instance, your spouse could end up incurring debt on a business or on a personal level that becomes a part of the community estate given, but you all are still married.
 I'm not going to tell you that it is likely that you would become responsible for these debts in the event of a divorce, but a creditor can begin looking at your paychecks or property as a means to pay a debt that your spouse has failed to make payments on.

-In closing, the best recommendation that I can give you is to be diligent and intentional when moving forward with the divorce.
-Whether or not you have grounds to file for divorce based on abandonment is one thing but if you need to get a divorce because you and your spouse have been separated for many years with no intent to reconcile is a matter that needs to be seriously looked at by you.
-Even if you don't feel like there is anything on fire in your life that can change at a moment's notice depending on your circumstances and those of your spouse.
+In closing, the best recommendation I can give you is to be diligent and intentional when moving forward with the divorce.
+Whether or not you have grounds to file for divorce based on abandonment is one thing but if you need to get a divorce because you and your spouse have been separated for many years with no intent to reconcile is a matter that needs to be seriously looked at by you even if you don't feel like there is anything on fire in your life that can change at a moment's notice depending on your circumstances and those of your spouse.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
 These consultations are a great way for you to learn more about the world of Texas family law and to discover how your family circumstances may be impacted by the filing of a divorce or child custody case.